 VCU faculty, staff and students can access the university’s brand standards guide and download university marks on VCU Identity’s website.
-Licensed vendors have access to .eps files of all licensed university mark through IMG College Licensing.
+Licensed vendors have access to .eps files of all licensed university mark through CLC.

 How can I tell if the product I am purchasing is a licensed product?

 Always look for the "Officially Licensed Collegiate Products" label.

 What does NOT need to be licensed?

 Publications (including brochures, pamphlets, etc.), letterhead, business cards, posters, banners, advertisements or marks on University websites.
 These types of materials require approval from University Relations before production.
 Questions and approval for these uses should come from University Relations by contacting email@example.com.
 Exceptions to these procedures may be made with written permission from the VCU Office of Trademarks & Licensing.